OpenMS/pyopenms-docs/docs/source/aasequences.rst

     Monoisotopic m/z of [M+2H]2+ is 509.7512585354211

-The ``AASequence`` object also allows iterations directly in Python:
+The :py:class:`~.AASequence` object also allows iterations directly in Python:

 .. code-block:: python
     :linenos: